maxwellalvord/portfolio/README.md

 ## Description

 This page will simply house links and provide personal information on the creator, to use application just click on the desired github project repo you wish to visit.
+Due to additional project time many extras are located at the bottom for you to play around with if you would like.

 ## Setup/Installation Requirements